matthiasdemuzere/w2w/JOSS/paper.md

 # Workflow
-The goal of the Python-based `W2W` tool is to obtain a WRF domain file (*geo_em.d0X.nc*) that contains the built LCZ classes and their corresponding urban canopy parameters relevant for all urban parameterizations embedded in WRF: the single layer urban canopy model Noah/SLUCM (@Kusaka2001), the Building Environment Parameterization (BEP, @Martilli2002), and BEP+BEM (Building Energy Model, @Salamanca2010).
+The goal of the Python-based `W2W` tool is to obtain a WRF domain file (*geo_em.d0X.nc*) that contains the built LCZ classes and their corresponding urban canopy parameters relevant for all urban parameterizations embedded in WRF: the single layer urban canopy model (Noah/SLUCM, @Kusaka2001), the Building Environment Parameterization (BEP, @Martilli2002), and BEP+BEM (Building Energy Model, @Salamanca2010).

-To get to that point, a number of sequential steps are followed:
+To get to that point, a number of sequential steps are required:

 * _Step 1: Remove the default urban land cover_

-The default urban land cover from MODIS is replaced with the dominant surrounding vegetation category, as is done in @Li2020.
+The default urban land cover from MODIS is replaced with the dominant surrounding vegetation category, as done in @Li2020.
 This procedure affects WRF's parameters LU_INDEX, LANDUSEF and GREENFRAC.
 LU_INDEX is selected as the dominant category from the $nlus$ (default = 45) nearest grid points (excluding ocean, urban and lakes).
 LANDUSEF and GREENFRAC are calculated as the mean over all grid points with that category among the $nlus$ nearest points. **@ DANIEL: CORRECT??**

 Resulting output: **geo_em.d0X_NoUrban.nc**

 * _Step 2: Define the LCZ-based urban extent_

 LCZ-based impervious fraction values (FRC_URB2D, available from `LCZ_UCP_default.csv`) are assigned to the original 100 m resolution LCZ map, and are aggregated to the WRF resolution.
 Areas with FRC_URB2D < 0.2 ($frc$) are currently considered non-urban.
 This choice has been made to avoid to employ the urban schemes in areas where the majority of the landuse is vegetated, since the impact of the impervious surfaces is low.
 The FRC_URB2D field is also used to mask all other urban parameter fields, so that their extent is consistent.

 Resulting output: **geo_em.d0X_LCZ_extent.nc**

 * _Step 3: Introduce modal built LCZ classes_

 For each WRF grid cell, the mode of the underlying built LCZ classes is added to LU_INDEX (numbered from 31-41).
 See [here](https://ral.ucar.edu/sites/default/files/public/product-tool/urban-canopy-model/WRF_urban_update_Readme_file_WRF4.3.pdf) for more info.
 Note that the `W2W` routine by default considers LCZ classes 1-10 as built classes ($bc$).
-Sometimes, also LCZ E (or 15 - Bare rock or paved) can be considered as a built LCZ classes, as it might reflect large asphalt surfaces such as big parking lots or airstrips.
+In some cases, also LCZ E (or 15 - Bare rock or paved) can be considered as a built LCZ classes, as it might reflect large asphalt surfaces such as big parking lots or airstrips.
 In that case, make sure to set the $bc$ argument appropriately.

 * _Step 4: Assign urban canopy parameters_